-The successful offeror will assure that all individuals providing services under the terms of this contract receive and read the following DOC Policies and Procedures:
+The successful offeror will assure that all individuals providing services under the terms of this contract receive and read the following DOC Policies and Procedures: See Section 8 Attachments for copies.

-- 202.01, Code of Ethical Professional Conduct; and - 202.15, Standards of Conduct.
+- 202.01, Code of Ethical Professional Conduct; and - 202.15, Standards of Conduct. - 501.2, Research Activities - 650.01, Criminal Justice Information Access

 The contractor shall notify employees and subcontractors of the standards of conduct and document this information in the individual personnel file of each employee, and the employee shall sign an acknowledgment form stating the employee understands the standards of conduct required in the department's policies and procedures.
 The Contractor, subcontractor(s), and their employees are expected to perform under the same standards as those applying to State employees.
-A copy of Department Policy and Procedure 202.01 and 202.15 are attached to this RFP as Attachments #8 and #9 and are available upon request.
 The Department of Corrections reserves the right to exclude from employment any person deemed by the DOC to be incompatible with the goals, mission, security, or safety of its program.

 SEC.
-3.21 PERFORMANCE STANDARDS
+3.22 PERFORMANCE STANDARDS